plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 When an Adventurer Rests and their Player has Discoveries in their Deck, then that Player **Shares Discoveries**.
 When any Player Shares Discoveries use Order to determine who acts when.

-To Share Discoveries, all Players move all Discoveries from their Deck into their Hand.
+To Share Discoveries, all Players move all Discoveries from their Decks into their Hands.
 Whenever it is a Player's turn in the Order, they declare a Discovery from their hand as:

 1. **Close;**
 2. **Far;** or,